Hawk777/pydyndns/README.md

 with the hostname then registers a new A or AAAA record for each of the host’s IP addresses.

-A pair of Windows Task Scheduler job files are provided in the `tasksched` subdirectory.
-These assume PyDynDNS has been installed in `C:\Program Files\PyDynDNS`.
+A pair of Windows Task Scheduler job files are provided in the `examples/tasksched` subdirectory.
+These assume PyDynDNS has been installed at `C:\Python3.7\Bin\PyDynDNS`.
 The `Normal.xml` job runs every ten minutes, starting ten minutes after system boot, to keep the DNS names up to date as IP addresses change.
 The `Force.xml` job runs once at boot with the `-f` option, to ensure that updates other operating systems may have made are flushed out and the system’s current address is registered properly.